-See the pages indicated in Table 4-1, on page 4-4 for the driver installation procedures for any modules included in your purchase option.
+See the pages indicated for the driver installation procedures for any modules included in your purchase option.

-Figure 4 - 3 - Optional Drivers Installer Screen
+Figure 4 - 3 - Drivers Installer (Options)

-Note that you need to install both the WLAN & Bluetooth drivers for the WLAN & Bluetooth Combo modules
+Note that you need to install both the WLAN & Bluetooth drivers for the WLAN & Bluetooth Combo modules.